scne/svhn_classifier/README.md

 all files in ``svhn`` folder.

 #### How to
-This code is composed by three pyhton files:
+This code is composed by three python files:
-1. ``load.py`` reshape and format datasets to using in training and testing mode
+1. ``load.py`` reshape and format dataset to using in training and testing mode
 2. ``dp.py`` describe network configuration and compute performance
 3. ``main.py`` build the network and run training or test phase

 **_be careful_**

-If you run this code with combination of training and extra datasets you need a more the 16gb RAM and 8 core CPU to complete training in about 2 hours
+If you run this code with combination of training and extra dataset you need a more the 16gb RAM and 8 core CPU to complete training in about 2 hours

 #### TensorBoard